Italian traditional food organic, rustic, home cooking recipes

 Heat conservation

-Solid fuel and heat storage cookers, whether at a constant heat or semi-insulated, all work on the same principle of heat conservation.
+Solid fuel cookers and heat storage cookers, whether at a constant heat or semi-insulated, all work on the same principle of heat conservation.
 In each cooker there is a firebox, or a source of heat.
 This heat surrounds the oven, which is cast iron and can reach such a great temperature that the floor of the oven can be used for simmering.
 The heat also runs under the hotplates, which when not in use must be covered by their hinged, insulated lids in order to conserve the heat.

 Heat generators